emikes919/eddymikes_blog/_posts/2023-05-04-man-learns-to-code-at-tender-age-of-31.md

 I cannot understate how good this feels.

-Over the course of a few weeks, I automated several daily and monthly manual processes that previously consumed about eight hours of my time each month.
+Over the course of a few weeks, I automated several daily and monthly manual processes that previously consumed about *eight hours of my time each month*.

 Think about that.

 Approximately ninety hours of upfront investment (three hours of coding/day, five days/week, for about six weeks) to save eight hours of work per month.
 Payback in one year, and I’ve picked up a new skill that I can use forever.

 Seems like a good trade to me.

 <p class="sub-section">Project 2: Roast the fellas</p>

 My friends and I use [Groupme](https://groupme.com/en-US/){:target="_blank"} as our chat group.
-Luck would have it that Groupme has an open [API](https://dev.groupme.com/){:target="_blank"}, giving the programmatically inclined access to all of their own personal messaging data.
+Luck would have it that Groupme has an open [API](https://dev.groupme.com/){:target="_blank"}, giving the programmatically inclined access to all of their personal messaging data.

 My group chat has been in use for seven years, averaging 30 messages per day…